wfdd/public-open-data-portals/README.md

 ### `has_api`

-Whether the portal provides an API.
+Whether the portal provides an API, plus the API endpoint.

 ### `has_bulk_download`